Top

 Do I Need to Hire a Lawyer to Get Divorced?

-There is no law that requires you to retain legal representation upon filing for divorce.
+No law requires you to retain legal representation upon filing for divorce.
 However, the benefits of doing so tend to outweigh the additional costs.
 It is a common misconception that hiring an attorney will cause a divorce case to drag on and add up in fees.

 Our attorney is dedicated to helping your divorce case go smoothly, with as little delay as possible.
 We are transparent with every aspect of your case and will not do unnecessary work.